zulamit/zwallet/docs/account/notes.md

 3. Previous Page
 4. Next Page
 5. Go to Last Page
-6. Adjust Number of rows per page.
+6. Adjust the Number of rows per page.
 You may have to scroll the footer to the left if your screen is too small.